OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.DisplayManagement/README.md

 For shapes that are built from a content item, you can filter by the following built in filter providers:

 - `contentType` (Optional): A single ContentType or an array of ContentTypes that content item from which the shape was built should match.
-- `contentPart` (Optional): A single ContentPart or an of array of ContentParts that content item from which the shape was built should contain (With the option for matching one or all).
+- `contentPart` (Optional): A single ContentPart or an of array of ContentParts that content item from which the shape was built should contain.
+- `path` (Optional): A single path or an of array of paths that should match the request path.

 Placement information consists of: